alexpolt/alexpolt.github.io/src/atomic-data.md

   During operation the update and read methods are being called that accept a functor (a lambda) as a parameter provided by the user.
 It atomically allocates an element from the circular lock-free queue, makes a copy of the current data and passes it to the functor.
 After the functor finishes, the update method tries to do CAS on the pointer to current data.
-In case of failure the steps are repeated.
+In case of a failure the steps are repeated.
 On success the now old data element is being atomically returned to the circular queue.
-There is also an update\_weak method that doesn't loop and returns a boolean.
+There is also an *update\_weak* method that doesn't loop and returns a boolean.

   So how do we avoid reusing used data and the ABA problem?
-That's where **atomic\_data** differs: we introduce a synchronization barrier when the left pointer (atomic integer) modulo N (length of the queue) equals zero (modulo for N power of two is going to be faster).
+That's where **atomic\_data** differs: we introduce *a synchronization barrier* when the left pointer (atomic integer) modulo N (length of the queue) equals zero.
 The barrier separates used elements from unused.
-By waiting at the barrier for the condition *(right - left) == N* (where N is length of the queue) we make sure that no threads access the data elements from the queue in the update method.
+By waiting at the barrier for the usage counter (readers + writers) to become zero we make sure that no threads access the data elements from the queue in the update method.
 The used elements are now ready to be safely used again.
 This solves the lifetime and ABA problems at once.
 By increasing the length of the queue we are able to offset the cost of this synchronization.

-  But careful readers noticed that some elements in the queue might still be accessed by readers.
-  There are a number of options to solve this. **atomic\_data** uses a static atomic reader counter with relaxed memory order (language rules make it one per data type).
-Yes, this adds a point of contention, but it's a good compromise because makes it easy to check for readers at the synchronization barrier.

-###Perfomance Cost
+###Performance Cost

-  The cost of **atomic\_data**: an atomic increment and decrement for readers with relaxed memory order, two CAS on a pointer and a data structure copy for writers (there is always one successful thread), and on hitting the barrier we wait for all threads to stop working with data.
+  For readers: an atomic increment and a decrement for the usage counter with relaxed memory order.
+  For writers: it is four relaxed increments/decrements, a data structure copy and a CAS on the data pointer.
+On hitting the barrier we wait for all threads (usage counter) to stop working with data.

 ###Exceptions

-  **atomic\_data** is tolerant to exceptions: it catches all exceptions, does cleanup and rethrows.
+  **atomic\_data** dynamically constructs queue elements in the constructor and deletes in the destructor.
+It doesn't catch exceptions there.
+The *read* and *update* methods don't catch exceptions, but leave **atomic\_data** in the correct state.

 ###Shortcomings of **atomic\_data**

   Although **atomic\_data** is quite robust and lock-free, it is still a compromise.
-First, there is a contention point on the readers counter.
+First, there is a contention point on the usage counter.
 Secondly, there is a sync barrier.
 Upon hitting this barrier we should wait for all threads - writers and readers - to finish their work.

   Also it's not tolerant to a thread kill or suspension.
 But this seems far-fetched.
 We write